grz55/compstore-api/README.md

 - Always use UUID Generator (https://www.uuidgenerator.net/version4) for UUID generation
 - Pay attention to SonarLint suggestions
 - Before merging to `master`: `mvn spotless:apply` in order to maintain code formatting and minimizing merge conflicts

+## Commit prefixes:

+- feat: The new feature you're adding to a particular application
+- fix: A bug fix
+- style: Feature and updates related to styling
+- refactor: Refactoring a specific section of the codebase
+- test: Everything related to testing
+- docs: Everything related to documentation
+- chore: Regular code maintenance. [ You can also use emojis to represent commit types]